-As noted in multiple previous audit reports,2 state laws allowing retailers to retain a portion of sales and use taxes collected if they remit the taxes to the Department of Revenue (DOR) timely result in the state and local governments forgoing significant revenues.
-Missouri's timely sales and use tax discount is the most generous such discount in the nation, and significantly benefits the state's largest retailers.
-In addition, the DOR does not routinely report to the General Assembly the amount of timely sales and use tax discounts retained by businesses.
+As noted in multiple previous audit reports,3 state laws allowing retailers to retain a portion of sales and use taxes collected if they remit the taxes to the Department of Revenue (DOR) timely result in the state and local governments forgoing significant revenues.
+Missouri's timely sales and use tax discount remains the most generous such discount in the nation, and significantly benefits the state's largest retailers.
+In addition, the DOR does not routinely report to the General Assembly the amount of timely sales and use tax discounts retained by businesses for its review and consideration.